-Cannabis and CBD dispensaries are doing amazing business in the US now that they’re legal in 33 states for medical marijauna and 11 states for recreational marijuana.
-In the United States in 2019, the marijauna market was worth more than $52 billion, and it’s expected to triple by 2025.
-But the problem is that marijuana is still illegal on a federal level and is therefore a nightmare when it comes to finding cannabis credit card processing and merchant banking solutions to sell the products, both online and in person.
+Cannabis and CBD dispensaries are doing amazing business in the US.
+They’re legal in 33 states for medical marijuana and 11 states for recreational marijuana.
+In the United States in 2019, the marijuana market was worth more than $52 billion, and it’s expected to triple by 2025.
+But the problem is that marijuana is still illegal on a federal level.
+Therefore, a nightmare when it comes to finding cannabis credit card processing and merchant banking solutions to sell the products, both online and in person.
 In many places, banks that accept funds from a marijuana dispensary–even a legal one–can be considered money laundering.

-This results in all kinds of troublesome practices, such as needing cannabis dispensaries to be all-cash businesses (which means keeping large amounts of cash on hand in the dispensary and thus making them a prime target for robberies).
-What should just be a simple transaction requires the use of large amounts of paper money, armed guards, and armored trucks.
+This results in all kinds of troublesome practices, such as needing cannabis dispensaries to be all-cash businesses.
+This makes them a prime target for robberies, because of the large amounts of cash on hand.
+What should just be a simple transaction requires the use of paper money, armed guards, and armored trucks.

 Cannabis Payment Processing Services and the Cannabis Industry

 In states with the most permissive laws regarding cannabis sales, such as Colorado, cannabis credit card processing is doing great business.
-CBD oil businesses, which are seen as more mainstream as they don’t produce the high that THC products do, are easier to manage with federal law as well.
+CBD oil businesses, are easier to manage with federal law as well.

 In many states, there are specific regulations that affect who exactly can buy cannabis products, and these can include registration identification cards for anyone who grows, transports, handles, or consumes the cannabis product.
 In these cases, it’s easier for merchant systems to work with the cannabis dispensaries, as they use the same medical processes that medical facilities use, connecting them with Medical Marijuana Verification Systems (MMV) to let sellers verify these cards.